voicefoundry-cloud-public/Amazon-Connect-Chat-Translate-Demo/README.md

 - `REACT_APP_CONNECT_REGION` = `AWS Region`  (Example `eu-west-2`)
 - `REACT_APP_CONNECT_INSTANCE_URL` = `Amazon Connect URL` (Example `https://<<INSTANCE_NAME>>.awsapps.com` or `https://<<INSTANCE_NAME>>.my.connect.aws`)

+[Important, if you copy and paste, ensure there are no trailing whitespaces in the above 2 variable keys, or values.
+This will cause the web app to not load CCP and a rebuild will be required]

 <img src="./artifacts/Environment variables.png" width="50%">